AdmiJW/FrontEnd/Git/README.md

 ## Git add

-* Initially, we have files in the working directory which we want git to track

-* For git to track the files, it needs to be committed into the repository.

-* For it to be committed, we need to move the file into the __stagging index / staging area__
+* When we first initializes our git repository or make changes to the existing repository, the files are untracked by git.
+We need to move the file into the __stagging index / staging area__ to tell git to track the changes we've made.

 * For this purpose, `git add` is used to move files from the working directory (Both untracked & modified) into the staging index